 Single-use disposable plastic bags (such as those used in supermarkets and drug stores) are made of thin, lightweight film, typically from polyethylene, a petroleum-based material.
 Although convenient, plastic bags represent the largest share of plastic in the city's waste stream.
-Plastic bags make up about 2.9 percent, or 81,000 tons, of New York City's residential waste stream, according to the Department of Sanitation.
-In 2011, the city spent approximately \$7.2 million to export and landfill plastic bags.
-Once in a landfill, it can take as long as 10 years to fully break down, though for some plastics it can take significantly longer.
+Plastic bags make up about 2.9 percent, or 84,000 tons, of New York City's residential waste stream, according to the Department of Sanitation.
+In 2012, the city spent approximately \$7.7 million to export and landfill plastic bags.
+Once in a landfill, it can take 10 years for plastic bags to fully break down-and for some plastics it can take significantly longer.